Fashion Week Online Goes to Bora Bora (and Beyond)

 Island in the Sun: Where to Stay in Paradise

 Believe it or not, fashion week is hard work.
-You may think that, as your intrepid editor-in-chief, I’m living it up at New York and Paris Fashion Weeks.
+You may think that, as an intrepid fashion editor, I’m living it up at New York and Paris Fashion Weeks.
 But you’d be so wrong.
 Like, unspeakably wrong.

 My typical day during fashion week consists of waking up around 5 AM, and opening up my phone and laptop, where a swam of emails, texts, Facebook and Instagram PMs — and other assorted bloops and bleeps — immediately fill the air.
 Beginning the day before New York Fashion Week, they will continue to come in nonstop, about 3 per minute, for the following 4 weeks of fashion month.